goconca/website-2019/content/blog/gocon-who-and-why.md

 <div class="has-text-centered has-text-weight-bold is-size-5">
 So, given we like Go and the community, a lot, it felt natural to put together a Go-specific conference in Toronto, Canada 🇨🇦.
 </div>

 ---

 ##### Q:  Do you have experience running conferences and is there a third party managing the event?

-Are we doing this professionally?
-No. Did we hire a third party to manage the event?
-No.
+Combined, we helped organize community events such as PyCon Canada, Dutch Clojure days, Polyhack and Go meetups in Toronto and Ottawa.
+We do this for fun, not profit or fame.

-But, combined, we helped organize events such as PyCon Canada, Dutch Clojure days, Polyhack, and Go meetups in Toronto and Ottawa.
+No, we did not hire a third party to manage this event.

 ##### Q:	Who is behind GoCon Canada?